formix/infernal-engine/README.md

 the internal fact base.

 This example shows how to set multiple facts at once and have the inferrence being triggered only once.
-Using the `#set` method for each fact would have worked as well but it would have launched the inference one more time.
+Using the `#assert` method for each fact would have worked as well but it would have launched the inference one more time.

 It is also possible to import a model into a different path if the import